+By CRISTINA D. JOHNSON

-By: CRISTINA D. JOHNSON, Press staff
+Press staff

-MIDDLEFIELD - After months of comparing estimates and proposals, the town of Middlefield has chosen a masonry recontractor and work is scheduled to being next week on the community center.
+MIDDLEFIELD - After months of comparing estimates and proposals, the town of Middlefield has chosen a masonry restoration contractor and work is scheduled to being next week on the community center. tear," various the extended to be extended to b

 GL Capasso Restoration Inc. won the bid for the restoration job, with a low bid of \$128,000.
 First Selectman Jon Brayshaw spent last week checking references and this week - Friday - led to the signing of the contract.

 "This is a job that's long overdue," Brayshaw said.

-After a walkthrough of the building and a brief inspection of the interior and exterior conditions, Carmine Capasso, project manager for GL Capasso Restoration, said the job is fairly normal in terms of extent.
+After a walkthrough of the building and a brief inspection of the interior and exterior conditions, Carmine Capasso,